gavanderhoorn/rtr_moveit/README.md

 ### Roadmap Configuration

 A roadmap is represented by a single *.og file and a name identifier.
-The roadmap filepath is composed by the package path, the directory in the package and the filename.
+The roadmap file path is composed by the package path, the directory in the package and the file name.
 Default package and directory can be set by `default/roadmaps_package` and `default/roadmaps_directory`.
-The default filename is the name of the roadmap.
+The default file name is the name of the roadmap.

 Each group should have a default roadmap name specified under `group/default_roadmap`.
 Further roadmaps can be added as a list under `group/roadmaps`.